joshbegley/nyt-latest/README.md

 `Mr. North was best known for playing the towheaded Dennis Mitchell on the television series, which ran on CBS from 1959 to 1963.`\
 https://nytimes.com/2025/04/06/arts/television/jay-north-dennis-the-menance-dead.html

-**Yankees takeaways: Williams not to blame for loss, Rice beefs up, Judge's bling**\
+**Yankees takeaways: Devin Williams not to blame, Ben Rice beefs up, Aaron Judge's bling**\
 `While Williams earned his first loss with the Yankees — 5-4 in 11 innings in Pittsburgh — several other factors came into play.`\
 https://nytimes.com/athletic/6259766/2025/04/06/yankees-takeaways-devin-williams-ben-rice/